 I think we’re all familiar with the fact that Italian people really know how to enjoy their food.
 And by that, I don’t only think about pizza or tiramisu.
 However, I still haven’t found out how they can look so slim and fit and eat that many carbohydrates.
 Really, does anyone know their secret?

-For me, risotto is one of the best Italian inventions, the meal with which you can delight every guest, even as a beginner in cooking.
-You just need to follow a few basic rules and prepare it with lots of love and attention.
+For me, risotto is one of the best Italian inventions, the meal with which you can delight every guest, even a beginner in cooking.
+You just need to follow a few basic rules and prepare them with lots of love and attention.

-The history of risotto is inseparably linked with the very beginning of the rice cultivation in Italy that dates back to the 13th century.
-Arabs are the ones who brought rice in Italy and Spain, and because of its mild climate and fertile soil, northern Italy turned out to be ideal for its cultivation.
+The history of risotto is inseparably linked with the very beginning of rice cultivation in Italy which dates back to the 13th century.
+Arabs are the ones who brought rice to Italy and Spain, and because of its mild climate and fertile soil, northern Italy turned out to be ideal for its cultivation.
 Italy is Europe’s largest rice producer today, and Lombardy and Piedmont in northern Italy are provinces where most of the rice is grown.

-Most commonly used rice for preparing risotto is Italian short-grain rice, such as Arborio, Carnaroli and Vialone Nano.
+The most commonly used rice for preparing risotto is Italian short-grain rice, such as Arborio, Carnaroli, and Vialone Nano.
 However, I often make my pumpkin risotto with brown rice because its flavor goes so good with pumpkin.
 Also, brown rice is an excellent choice if you want to include more complex carbohydrates in your diet and stay full for a longer time.
-Also, fry some sage leaves before adding onion, it will complement pumpkin flavor beautifully.
+Also, fry some sage leaves before adding onion, it will complement the pumpkin flavor beautifully.

-If you really want to delight your guests, you can serve brown rice pumpkin risotto in whole baked pumpkins or squashes.
-You can even use those who are intended for decoration.
-Down below I bring you some basic rules and secrets for making perfect risotto!
+If you really want to delight your guests, you can serve brown rice pumpkin risotto in whole-baked pumpkins or squashes.
+You can even use those that are intended for decoration.
+Down below I bring you some basic rules and secrets for making the perfect risotto!

 Basic Tips for making the Best Risotto Ever